roychowdhuryresearch/HFO_Detector/README.md

 - `end` : end timestamp of the detected HFO in milliseconds

 ### Contributors:
-Deparement of Electrical and Computer Engineering, University of California, Los Angeles
+Department of Electrical and Computer Engineering, University of California, Los Angeles
 - [Xin Chen](https://www.linkedin.com/in/xin-chen-980521/)
 - [Hoyoung Chung](https://www.linkedin.com/in/tc01/)
 - [Lawrence Liu](https://www.linkedin.com/in/lawrence-liu-0a01391a7/)